 By ZACH SMITH, Four Points News

-Friday was a rematch from last year when Vandegrift outlasted Klein Collins in double overtime to break through to the third round of the playoffs for the first time since jumping up to Class 6A.
+The Vipers (11-0) get a rematch in the Area Round when they host Klein Collins (10-1) next Friday, Nov.
+22 at Ed W. Monroe Memorial Stadium at 7 p.m.
+Vandegrift won 28-21 in double overtime last season to advance to the third round of the playoffs for the first time since jumping up to class 6A.

 Bridgeland controlled the clock in the first half, running 49 plays and gaining 244 yards with nine first downs.
 By contrast, Vandegrift ran just 14 plays for 77 yards and three first downs, most of which came on passes of 17 and 40 yards on the last two plays of the half.

 The Bears scored on the second drive of the game, and again with 10 seconds left in the first half.